A Thorn for Every Heart: History

 In 2013, marking the band's tenth birthday, frontman Kelvin Cruz made speculation of a band reunion including most of the original members.
 In April 2014, this came to fruition, as Holt, Harber, Powell, Cruz, and Nguyen came together to play a small festival in Southern California, the band's first show in over five years.

 On June 17, 2016, A Thorn for Every Heart played a second reunion show with fellow resurrected band and long-time friends A Static Lullaby at the Roxy Theatre in West Hollywood.
 This incarnation featured Holt, Powell, Cruz, Nguyen, and Hill.

-Original lineup member Joy Welling, violinist, died in March 2018.
+Original lineup member Joy Welling, violinist, died in March 2018 from a fall while rock climbing.

 On December 14, 2018, the band came together for a third reunion at Emo Night Brooklyn's 2018 West Coast Holiday Fest at the Observatory in Santa Ana, California.
 The event featured DJ sets by Jordan Pundik of New Found Glory, Alex Varkatzas of Atreyu, and Nate Barcalow of Finch, as well as an acoustic set by Barcalow.
 A Thorn for Every Heart, consisting of Holt, Harber, Powell, Cruz, and Nguyen, provided the only full-band performance.

 In 2019, Cruz and Powell started their second electronic duo, Nightmares and Neon, within the synthwave genre.

 On December 14, 2019, A Thorn for Every Heart announced on their Facebook page that they would be recording "one last time" in January 2020.
 The announcement included a graphic showing the faces of (left to right) Powell, Nguyen, Holt, Cruz, Harber, and former drummer Matt Thorsen.

+In December 2024, the band put out previously unreleased singles to streaming platforms in anticipation of their fourth reunion show in Santa Ana, CA, on February 8, 2025, along with Taken, The Juliana Theory, and A Static Lullaby.
+They plan to release some surprises along with another record in 2025.

+Legacy

+In 2013, the staff of OC Weekly ranked A Thorn for Every Heart sixth on its list of the "Top 10 Worst Emo Bands Of All Time".
+They wrote: "The name of the band really speaks to what this band is, terrible melodramatic wussy boy music sold to pre-teen girls."